Whangārei is Taitokerau Northland’s only city, but it is also a natural playground, full of adventure, connection, and beauty.

 Bream Bay and Mangawhai

 Bream Bay is 22 kilometres of white sand and blue waters and includes Waipū Cove, Langs Beach, Uretiti, and Ruakākā.
 These beaches are popular for walking, swimming, surfing, kitesurfing and surfcasting.
 There are areas designated for leisure horse riding and Ruakākā Racecourse holds regular meets.
-Marsden Cove Marina offers great waterside dining, excellent marina and boating facilities, and boats depart here for diving, snorkelling and sightseeing trips.
+Marsden Cove Marina offers great waterside dining, excellent marina and boating facilities, and some boat trips depart from here.
 Waipu Village is rich in Scottish heritage and boasts a delightful range of arts and crafts stores and cafés, as well as the Waipu Museum which tells the amazing story of one of the world’s greatest migrations.
-In Waipu Caves, discover a galaxy of glow-worms and enjoy a short walk to nearby Piroa Falls.
+Discover a galaxy of glow-worms at Waipu Caves and enjoy a short walk to nearby Piroa Falls.

 Further south, Mangawhai Heads and Village are the closest holiday destination to Auckland, just a mere 90 minutes from the Auckland city centre.
 A classic Kiwi seaside destination, you’ll discover white sandy beaches, beautiful walkways, sand dunes, and a wildlife sanctuary.
-The area also offers superb water sports, safe swimming, a world-class 18-hole championship golf course and a fabulous museum that tells the amazing history of the region.
+The area also offers superb water sports, safe swimming, a world-class golf courses and a fabulous museum that tells the amazing history of the region.
 The Mangawhai Cliffs Walkway offers panoramic views, and on clear days you can see Coromandel peninsula in the distance.
 Afterwards, grab a cold drink or tasty meal at the historic Mangawhai Tavern, the best location to catch live music by both local bands and bigger Kiwi names.
+Follow the Northland Journey The Welcoming Coast to experience more of this area.

 Langs Beach